 This program adheres to the scientist-practitioner model of training in clinical psychology, commonly referred to as the Boulder model.
 Under this model, professional psychologists are trained to be both scientists and practitioners with the goal of enhancing the interplay between science and practice.
 In emerging fields, such as geropsychology and trauma psychology, it is of utmost importance that practitioners add to the existing knowledge base regarding application strategies that are effective, and that scientists be informed of applied issues in shaping their pursuit of knowledge.
-Throughout content and applied areas of training, the program encourages awareness of and respect for diversity of culture, language, national origin, race, ethnicity, gender,age, disability, religious beliefs, sexual orientation, lifestyle, and other individual differences.
+Throughout content and applied areas of training, the program encourages awareness of and respect for diversity of culture, language, national origin, race, ethnicity, gender,age, disability, religious beliefs, sexual orientation, lifestyle, and other individual differences, as well as, the intersection of multiple social locations/identities.

-Since 2007 the program has been accredited by the Commission on Accreditation of the AmericanPsychological Association (APA) (www.apa.org).
-We strongly encourage our students to join APA as a student member and begin to identify as an emerging professional in psychology.
+Since 2007 the program has been accredited by the Commission on Accreditation of the American Psychological Association (APA) (www.apa.org).
+We strongly encourage our students to join APA as a student member and begin to identify as an emerging professional in the field of psychology.
 The two major areas of study are described below.